devjklein/klein-visual/_design/teaching-the-word.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/I6VpkGmBqbk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

 *Accessibility note: I am currently in the process of transcribing the video located on this page and providing a descriptive audio alternative, per success criteria 1.2.1 and 1.2.5 of the Web Content Accessibility Guidelines 2.0.
-Until that time, this page only is not compliant with these guidelines.
+Until complete, this page only is not compliant with these guidelines.
 Thank you for your understanding.*

 ## Client Testimonial